django/dsf-working-groups/active/fellowship.md

 Membership is open to volunteers, subject to board approval.
 [Contact the board](https://www.djangoproject.com/contact/foundation/) to express interest.
 Please include a brief explanation of how your background aligns with the goals above.

+Members serve a 1-year term, April 1st to February 28/29th, in alignment with the Fellow contracts.
+At the end of this term, they need to opt into staying involved to keep being a member of the group.
+If any member wishes to leave the group before the end of their term, they can do so without a vote.

 ## Budget

 - The Board sets the Fellowship compensation (which is adjusted yearly, automatically, to match CPI inflation).